Rosy Boa Care (Lichanura trivergata)

 Always provide a hiding place on both the cool and warm sides of the cage and include a small water dish on the cool side.
 It is important that the water dish be cleaned and disinfected often.
 I give my rosy boas water for a 24 hour period once a week.
 Do not leave a water dish in your rosy's cage long term; it can be harmful to them.
 Additionally, spot clean the cage often to remove any rosy boa poo.
 Some rosy boas can become very nippy if they are not held on a regular basis.
 I recommend that your rosy be held at least twice a week to keep them accustomed to being held.
 You may have to work on taming a nippy boa.
 I did have a couple of rosy boas that would not tolerate being held and they would bite my hands or fingers.
 I worked with them over time and I was able to calm them down.
 They are now fun to hold.

 I feed my rosy boas roughly once a week during the spring, summer, and fall.
 A varied feeding schedule is not a bad idea for captive snakes.
 All of my adult boas eat frozen-thawed mice or hopper rats.
 I recommend using frozen thawed food for all captive snakes whenever possible.
 For all my newborn rosy boas I provide frozen-thawed or live pinkies for their first meal.
 I have found that only some of my baby rosy boas will accept frozen-thawed pinkies for their first meal, the others take a little time to convert to frozen thawed food.
 Be sure to heat up a frozen mouse before feeding it your rosy boa.
 A cup of hot water will thaw and heat up a pinky nicely.
 As the size of the food increases for your snake you will have to increase the size of the container of hot water.
 Be careful not to feed your rosy boa food that is too large.
 The rule I go by is fairly simple.
-If the food item looks like the right size, then decrease the size of that food item a bit; this a bit subjective and requires some patients when choosing food for your rosy boa.
+If the food item looks like the right size, then decrease the size of that food item a bit; this a bit subjective and requires some patience when choosing food for your rosy boa.
 Generally, the mouse should have a little less girth than that of your rosy boa.
 Some rosy boas have sensitive digestive systems; if a rosy boa does not have proper heat or is given food that is too large, then they will regurgitate their food.

 Some Health Issues